Marta-Rudnicka/webSoakDB/documentation/inventory.md

 ## Locating compound lists - availability check feature

-If an experiment does not require using the whole library but only a selection of compounds, it is preferable to use one of the older, more used-up plates in order to save the current used one.
+If an experiment does not require using the whole library but only a selection of compounds, it is preferable to use one of the older, more used-up plates in order to save the current one.
 The availability check feature helps deciding if this is a viable option, and if yes, which of the older plates would be the best to use for this particular set of compounds.
 To simplify, it gets a list of compounds selected from the library and checks every library plate to see how many of them are not available in it (details are discussed later on).
 Then, it shows the user the list of library plates, with the information on which of the desired compounds are not available in this particular plate.

 The are four uses of this feature in XChemSPA:
 - On the 'Presets' page, the table with the presets list provides links to an availability check for each preset